udo-munk/z80pack/doc/README-asm.txt

 Option v:
 Verbose operation of the assembler.

+Option o:
+To override the default name of the output file.
+Without this option the name of the output file becomes the name of the input file, but with the extension ".bin" or ".hex".
+The output file may have a path, the maximum length is limited to 2048 characters.

+Option l:
+Without this option no list file will be generated.
+With -l a list file with the name of the source file but extension ".lis" will be generated.
+An optional file name with path (2048 characters maximum) may be added to this option.

 Option d:
 This option predefines symbols with a value of 0.
 The number of this option is not limited in the command line.

 Pseudo Operations: